 CACFP At-risk Afterschool Meals supports youth enrichment programs and keeps kids fueled for successSEE HOW THIS PROGRAM CHANGES LIVES

 THE HUNGRIEST TIME OF YEAR

 When school lets out, kids don't have access to school meals.
 What happens?SUMMER HUNGER

-No Kid Hungry Virginia, Share Our Strength and First Lady Dorothy McAuliffe work to support the Virginia 365 Project to End Childhood Hunger.
+No Kid Hungry Virginia, Share Our Strength, and The Virginia Department of Education work to support the Virginia 365 Project to End Childhood Hunger.